sourmash-bio/sourmash/doc/sourmash-internals.md

 * `--keep-full-identifiers` will use the entire signature name instead of just the first space-separated token.
-It is by default off (set to false).
+It is by default off (set to False).

 * `--keep-identifier-versions` turns on keeping the full identifier, including what is after the first period.
-It is by default on (set to True) @@ctb check me.
-When it is off (False), identifiers are stripped of their version on load.
+It is by default off (set to False), stripping identifiers of their version on load.
+When it is on (True), identifiers are not stripped of their version on load.

 ### Taxonomies, or lineage spreadsheets